-The market recovered and in 2014 the regulator launched the Mortgage Market Review (MMR).
-This was a new set of guidelines for Lenders to adhere to.
-Gone were the old-style income multipliers which took little account of household expenditure.
-Before 2014, two applicants earning the same could borrow roughly the same as each other.
-This was irrespective of how much they spent each month.
-Then came new affordability models.
-These took a much more forensic view of how mortgage applicants managed their money on a monthly basis.
+Through very hard work and patience, the market recovered.
+In 2014 the regulator launched the Mortgage Market Review (MMR), a new set of guidelines for lenders to follow in order to prevent what happened before, from happening again.
+Gone were the old-style income multipliers, which took little account of household expenditure.

+It may be shocking, but before 2014, whether their credit histories were good or bad, two applicants earning the same income could borrow roughly the same as each other.
+This was also not factoring in how much they spent each month.
+From here came new affordability models, taking a much more forensic view of how mortgage applicants managed their money on a monthly basis.

 On top of the cap that was put in place, we have seen that the majority of mortgage lenders will not go past 4.75 times your annual income, and they prefer to analyse your spending habits.
 Depending on your personal situation, you may have high childcare costs, a large amount of credit commitments, and a student loan.
 In these cases, they will likely offer you less than your work colleague who doesn’t have any of those regular outgoings.